 Partner institutions will identify and select young men and women who have demonstrated the following attributes:

 - Academic Talent — Scholars value learning and have the drive to complete their education.

 - Commitment to Giving Back — Scholars have a demonstrated commitment to improving their communities.

 - Potential to Lead — Scholars will become role models, mentors, and problem solvers.

-The Program will educate an estimated 15,000 young people from economically disadvantaged communities.
+The Program will educate over 30,000 young people from low-income backgrounds.
 This network of next-generation leaders - unified by a common philosophy of change and ethical leadership - will drive social and economic transformation in their communities.
 At an institutional level, the Program will develop best practices to identify, educate and mentor students of this profile, and transition them from secondary to higher education and into the workforce.